History of public library advocacy: The field of library science

 Dewey was also instrumental at the New York State Library as he developed a part of the library collection specifically for children, created the job of a librarian dedicated solely to reference materials, and spearheaded traveling libraries to serve communities without access to public libraries.
 Dewey stated, "that state libraries were the best agencies for supporting the development of public and school libraries."

 Nearly every large city could boast of a public library by the 1870s.
 Caroline Hewins became the first librarian of the Hartford Public Library and was active in the American Library Association.
 Hewins led the way in a new era of women as librarians and a general rise in librarianship in the late 19th century and early 20th century.
-Dewey founded the Columbia School of Library Economy in New York City, which later became the New York State Library School, with the majority of the students being women.
+Dewey founded the Columbia College School of Library Economy in New York City (which later became the New York State Library School in Albany before returning to Columbia), with the majority of the students being women.